During the Academic year, there are many opportunities for students to experience learning outside the classroom and beyond the normal curriculum.

 The term, Interact, is derived from "inter" for International, and "act" for action.
 We are supported by the Rotary Club of Woodhall Spa and together we plan and organise projects of service to the Academy, community and the wider world.

 You can find more information about them at woodhallsparotary.co.uk

 Members carry out volunteering and fundraising activities throughout the school year.

 Members who have taken part in the club for over a year are nominated for a Group Diana Award in recognition of their fundraising.
-So far 50 pupils have received this prestigious award.
+So far in excess of 50 pupils have received this prestigious award.
 The Diana Award, set up in memory of Princess Diana, is given to young people who have shown a commitment to changing their world through volunteering and fundraising.
-One of the members was chosen to represent the Interact Club and received her award at a ceremony at the House of Lords.
+In recent years, one of the members was chosen to represent the Interact Club and received her award at a ceremony at the House of Lords